 The inner crust is the region comprehending around $10^{-4}$fm$^{-3}~\lesssim~n~\lesssim~10^{-1}$fm$^{-3}$.
 Here, very neutron rich nuclei are immersed in a gas of dripped neutrons~\cite{HaenselBook}.

-In general, calculations of the structure, composition, and equation of state of the inner crust can be divided into three groups, alongside many subgroups within different parametrzations, techniques and approximations: Full quantum mechanical treatment can be carried out within the Hartree-Fock (HF) approximation with an effective nucleon-nucleon interaction as done in ref.~\cite{NV}.
+In general, calculations of the structure, composition, and equation of state of the inner crust can be divided into three groups, alongside many subgroups within different parametrizations, techniques and approximations: Full quantum mechanical treatment can be carried out within the Hartree-Fock (HF) approximation with an effective nucleon-nucleon interaction as done in ref.~\cite{NV}.
 Further approximation of the many-body wave function can be done using semi-classical Extended Thomas-Fermi (ETF) approximation.
-Basic quantities within the ETF are neutron and proton densities and their spatial gradients as made in ref.~\cite{ETF}.
-Finally, investigations belonging to the third group use Compressible Liquid Drop Model (CLDM) parameterization for the description of nuclei, with parameters derived within a microscopic nuclear many-body theory as done in ref.~\cite{BBP} (called BBP EoS).
+Basic quantities within the ETF are neutron and proton densities and their spatial gradients, as done in ref.~\cite{ETF}.
+Finally, investigations belonging to the third group use Compressible Liquid Drop Model (CLDM) parametrization for the description of nuclei, with parameters derived within a microscopic nuclear many-body theory as done in ref.~\cite{BBP} (called BBP EoS).

-Besides the uncertain discussed above, close to the inner crust edge the competition between attractive nuclear force and repulsive Coulomb interaction can turns the nuclear matter into a frustrated system, i.e, the system presents more than one low-energy configuration; which can cause the onset of unusual nuclear shapes with different geometries.
+Besides the uncertain discussed above, close to the inner crust edge the competition between attractive nuclear force and repulsive Coulomb interaction can turns the nuclear matter into a frustrated system, i.e, the system presents more than one low-energy configuration, which can cause the onset of unusual nuclear shapes with different geometries.
 This is called nuclear pasta phase~\cite{Pasta1983}.
-As pointed in ref.~\cite{Lorenz}, the presence and extension of the pasta phase is strongly model dependent.
+As pointed out in ref.~\cite{Lorenz}, the presence and extension of the pasta phase is strongly model dependent.
 While ref.~\cite{Douchin} stated that there is no pasta phase, ref.~\cite{Ava2008,Ava2009} shows that pasta phase is present for densities from 0.006 fm$^{-3}$ to 0.1 fm$^{-3}$.

-As can be seen from the discussion above, the inner crust up today still present significant ambiguities.
-Therefore, instead of analyse different models alongside several parametrizations, with and wihout pasta phase; we construct here an empirical study of the inner crust from 0.003 fm$^{-3}~<~n<~$0.08 fm$^{-3}$ within a parameterized EoS:
+As can be seen from the discussion above, the inner crust up to date still present significant ambiguities.
+Therefore, instead of analyze different models alongside several parametrizations, with and without pasta phase, I construct here an empirical study of the inner crust for 0.003 fm$^{-3}~<~n<~$0.08 fm$^{-3}$ within a polytropic EoS:

 where $p$ is the pressure and $\epsilon$ is the energy density.